 The "objects" into which a model description is broken down will here be termed "frameworks" to avoid confusion with objects used in software implementations.
-A framework defines a structure-field names and types-but does not set any field values.
+A framework defines a structure -field names and types-but does not set any field values.
 Models can be made from a framework by adding information on the parameter values.
-Technically, a framework is no more than a set of parameter definitions wherein each definition specifies the name and the type of a parameter.
+Technically, a framework is no more than a set of parameter definitions where each definition specifies the name and the type of a parameter.
 Most of the allowed types come from a subset of those available in many programming languages comprising the primitive types boolean, int, double, String, and one-dimensional arrays of these primitive types.
 There are also two complex types, here termed Set and Reference following the NeuroML convention (Goddard et al., 2001b).

-The present framework definition system is rather vague about two important model description issues: the units in which values are expressed, and the additional information about a parameter which is often required in order to build an effective user interface.
+The present framework definition system is rather vague about two important model description issues: the units in which values are expressed; and the additional information about a parameter which is often required in order to build an effective user interface.
 The latter may include, for example, whether a logarithmic or linear scale should be used for floating point values and what the default range should be.
 Currently, the units are fixed by the framework, and the rest of the information is provided as optional hints to the user interface.
 This removes any danger of unit incompatibility, since the user has no choice about the units.

-Besides the primitive data types and arrays, models are built exclusively from the two higher-level data structures-Set and Reference.
+Besides the primitive data types and arrays, models are built exclusively from the two higher-level data structures - Set and Reference.
 A Set can contain any number of models but they must all be of the same type.
 When a Set is constructed, it is told the base framework to which its contents belong.
-A Reference simply holds a string referring to a model by its framework (hard-coded) and
+A Reference simply holds a string referring to a model by its framework (hard-coded) and name (user-defined).

-Fig. 2.
-Set and reference structure for describing aqueous solutions.
-Slanting text indicates sets, bold normal text model components, and plain text fields and their values.
-Parts of the description have been omitted as indicated by rows of dots.
-Each specie is defined only once, in a top-level set of species.
-Likewise compounds and solutions are kept in top level sets.
-Each compound needs to refer to the species it contains, but with each reference it also needs to specify the number of occurrences.
-Therefore each compound has a local set of CompoundElement objects which are not visible elsewhere.
-Each element contains a number and a reference to the corresponding specie (dashed lines).
-Similarly, solutions contain a local set of objects to combine the concentration of a compound with a reference to its content (dotted lines). name (user-defined).
 It is the responsibility of the system to find the model being referred to when necessary by a closest-first tree search until it finds a set containing models with the right framework, and then by looking up the model name within that set.
-This is how the previously discussed minimal-redundancy principle is implemented in practice.
+This is how the minimal-redundancy principle discussed above is implemented in practice.
 Any model component that is likely to be reused can be parameterized just once and stored in a Set somewhere.
-Whenever it is needed it can then be referred to simply with a Reference of the appropriate type mentioning the object by name.
+Wherever it is needed it can then be referred to simply with a Reference of the appropriate type mentioning the object by name.

 The extensive use of references results in relatively shallow tree structures for models, with most objects living in top-level sets, or as the children of elements in top-level sets, and referring to other top-level components by name.
 This also means that almost any component which can meaningfully be reused is directly available without any duplication of the parameters.
-As an example of this structure, the representation of a simple aqueous solution is shown in Figure 2.
+As an example of this structure, the representation of a simple aqueous solution is shown in figure 2.
 A solution contains a variety of compounds, each at a different concentration, and each compound is composed of charged species.
-Compounds and species are likely to be reused in many different contexts, so they should live in top-level sets.
-Each compound must then contain a set of private objects indicating the species it uses.
-Similarly each solution contains a set of "SolutionElement" components which combine a reference to a compound with local information on its concentration.